vapor/docs/4.0/docs/queues.md

     Workers should stay running in production.
 Consult your hosting provider to find out how to keep long-running processes alive.
 Heroku, for example, allows you to specify "worker" dynos like this in your Procfile: `worker: Run queues --scheduled`

 ### Creating a `ScheduledJob`

-To begin, start by creating a new `ScheduledJob`:
+To begin, start by creating a new `ScheduledJob` or `AsyncScheduledJob`:

 ```swift
 import Vapor